bojtalepenye/OCTA/README.md

 - Use Hashcat to try and crack as many hashes as you can from a list.
 - Run this script to correlate the cracked `username/email:hash:password` pairs with another list containing usernames and unknown hashes.
 - The output file will give you a list of matched credentials (`username:hash:password`) that can be used for further analysis.

+### The warnings you may get
+The warning in this script will provide feedback to the user when a username is found in both files but with a different hash.
+This situation suggests that the same username might have different credentials, and the password associated with the new hash might not be the same as the one in the `known` file.